lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/applyCopies.md

              - copyIndex: the numerical index of this copy
              - copyItem: the copy configuration item (from the gem config)
      - onBeforeCopy: a callable triggered if there is at least one copy, and before the first copy is processed.
+     - onCopyAfter: a callable triggered after the copy has been copied.
+         The callable signature is:
+         - onCopyAfter ( string $dst, int $copyIndex, array $copyItem )
+             With:
+             - dst: the destination path were the copy was written to
+             - copyIndex: the numerical index of this copy
+             - copyItem: the copy configuration item (from the gem config)

 Return values